replicate/huggingface-model-mappings/README.md

 ## Adding a new model

-To add a new model mapping, edit the `src/models.ts` file and add the new model to the `inferenceModels` array, like so:
+To add a new model mapping, edit [src/models.ts](src/models.ts)

+Add your new model to the `inferenceModels` array, like so:

 ```typescript
 {